 The Group has been exposed to increased counterparty risk as a result of failures of financial institutions during the global economic crisis.
-Defaults by, or even reductions in the perceived creditworthiness of, one or more corporate borrowers, or financial institutions, or the financial services industry generally have led to market-wide liquidity problems, losses and defaults.
-Such defaults could lead to further losses or defaults by such borrowers and/or institutions, which could adversely affect the Group's results of operations, financial condition and future prospects.
+Defaults by, or even reductions in the perceived creditworthiness of, one or more individual or corporate borrowers, or financial institutions, or the financial services industry generally have led to market-wide liquidity problems, losses and defaults.
+Such defaults could lead to further losses or defaults by such borrowers and/or institutions, which could adversely affect the Group's or the Issuer's results of operations, financial condition and future prospects.